Parametric Coincidence in the Baryon to Dark Matter Ratio from Affleck-Dine Baryogenesis and UV Freeze-in Dark Matter: parametric dependences of Dark Matter and the baryon asymmetry

 We show $\Omega_{\rm DM} h^2$ from the UV freeze-in mechanism and $\Omega_\textrm{B} h^2$ from the Affleck-Dine mechanism in terms of $\Trh$ with different choices of model parameters $\RUV$ and $R_{\rm AD}$ in \Fig{fig:TrhOmega}.
 As standard, $h$ is the Hubble parameter today in the unit of $100~\textrm{km/s/Mpc}$.
 The figure clearly shows that the linear dependence on $\Trh$ and agreement between $\Omega_{\rm DM}$ and $\Omega_\textrm{B}$ as long as $\RUV$ and $R_{\rm AD}$ are $\mathcal{O}(1)$.

-In what follows, we explore general conditions under which the parametric coincidence between the baryon asymmetry and dark matter abundance can be realized within specific model constructions, taking into account various phenomenological constraints.
-Supersymmetry provides a natural framework that accommodates viable UV freeze-in dark matter candidates and offers the flat directions required for the Affleck-Dine mechanism.
+In what follows, we explore general conditions under which the parametric coincidence between the baryon asymmetry and dark matter abundance can be realized within specific model constructions, taking into account various phenomenological constraints.\footnote{We note in passing that there are alternative explanations for the coincidence of dark matter and baryon abundances involving the Affleck-Dine mechanism that appear in the literature \cite{Cheung:2011if,Rosa:2022sym}.} Supersymmetry provides a natural framework that accommodates viable UV freeze-in dark matter candidates and offers the flat directions required for the Affleck-Dine mechanism.
 We therefore focus on matter generation within SUSY and discuss its possible implications.